-It is believed by some, including we here in this body, that God is all-powerful.
+It is believed by some, including we here in this body, that God is allpowerful.
 That He created all things from nothing.
 That He is infinitely "good."
 The Lord Jesus said, "There is none good but God."
-Now, let me ask you something very thoughtfully: "Did an all powerful and good God cause, determine, allow, permit, or refuse to intervene and sin entered into His creation?
+Now, let me ask you something very thoughtfully: "Did an all-powerful and good God cause, determine, allow, permit, or refuse to intervene and sin entered into His creation?
 Is He all-powerful?
 Then could He not have prevented it?
 Is He infinitely good?
 Then why did He allow it - or will it, if He did?
 Can God be both all powerful and at the same time be infinitely good?
+My subject is sin.
+What about it?